Skirlez/AdventOfCode/README.md

 My solutions for Advent of Code.
-Contains 2023 as of now, the entirety of which is written in C++.
+2023 is unfinished, and solutions are written in C++.
+2024 solutions written in C.
 As my timezone does not allow me to participate in the leaderboards, I have taken upon a different challenge: All solutions are written to be as performant as possible, at all costs.
 (They are then awkwardly modified to be less ugly, sacrificing like 1 or 2 microseconds for readability and size)